JetBrains-Research/buckwheat/README.md

 After the target project is downloaded, it is processed in three main steps:
 1. **Language recognition**.
 Firstly, the languages of the project are recognized with [enry](https://github.com/src-d/enry).
 This operation returns a dictionary with languages as keys and corresponding lists of files as values.
 Only the files in supported languages are passed on to the next step (see the full list below).
 2. **Parsing**.
 Every file is parsed with one of the two parsers.
 The most popular languages are parsed with [tree-sitter](https://tree-sitter.github.io/), and the languages that do not yet have _tree-sitter_ grammar are parsed with [pygments](https://pygments.org/).
 At this point, identifiers are extracted and every identifier is passed on to the next step.
 3. **Subtokenizing**.
-Every identifier is split into subtokens by camelCase and snake_case.
+Every identifier is split into subtokens by camelCase and snake_case, small subtokens are connected to longer ones, and the subtokens are stemmed.
+In general, the preprocessing is carried out as described in [this paper](https://arxiv.org/abs/1704.00135).

 The counters of subtokens are aggregated for projects and saved to file.